Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 Regional Nuances

-What works in one market may flop in another.
+The reality is that what works in one market may flop in another.
 In Europe, customers are used to authorizing bank payments.

 In the U.S., cards remain dominant, and persuading consumers to switch from this more traditional payment method may be difficult because of the amount of trust required.

 Expanding into markets like Brazil or India, meanwhile, almost requires A2A because that’s how people already pay.
-Understanding these nuances ahead of time can save both money and embarrassment.

 The Cost and ROI Perspective